Skip to Main Content

 • Nausea and vomiting

-Symptoms of an allergic reaction include: rash, hives, itching, chills, fever, headache, muscle ache, shortness of breath, coughing, tightness in the throat, swelling of the face or neck.
+Call your care team right away if your child has symptoms of an allergic reaction.
+These may include: rash, hives, itching, runny nose, fever, chills, headache, muscle ache, shortness of breath, coughing, tightness in the throat, swelling of the face or neck, dizziness, low blood pressure, or pain in the chest, side, or back.

-Not all patients who take phenobarbital will experience these side effects.
-Common side effects are bolded, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Not all patients who take phenobarbital will have these side effects.
+Common side effects are in bold, but there may be others.
+Report any symptoms or side effects to your health care provider or pharmacist.

 Find more information on side effects.